influxdata/telegraf/plugins/inputs/ping/README.md

   ## on Darwin and Freebsd only source address possible: (ping -S <SRC_ADDR>)
   # interface = ""

+  ## How to ping. "native" doesn't have external dependencies, while "exec" depends on 'ping'.
+  # method = "exec"

   ## Specify the ping executable binary, default is "ping"
   # binary = "ping"

-  ## Arguments for ping command
+  ## Arguments for ping command.
+When arguments is not empty, system binary will be used and
-  ## when arguments is not empty, other options (ping_interval, timeout, etc) will be ignored
+  ## other options (ping_interval, timeout, etc) will be ignored
   # arguments = ["-c", "3"]

+  ## Use only ipv6 addresses when resolving hostnames.
+  # ipv6 = false
 ```

 #### File Limit